ParisNeo/lollms-webui/docs/youtube/script_install.md

 This project is under Apache 2.0 licence which is an open source licence that can be used commercially, so people can built things from this and use it in their business.

-Also, please don't confuse the GPT4All application built by Nomic AI which is an interesting more professional application that you can find on their website gpt4all.io.
+Also, please don't confuse the LoLLMs application built by Nomic AI which is an interesting more professional application that you can find on their website lollms.io.
 It has a great community and I encourage you to check it up.

 I have built this ui to explore new things and build on top of it.
 I am not building a company out of this, this is a side project.
 I just want to give back to the open source community and help make this technology available for all (hence the name).